 No two personal injury cases are alike.
 Cases resulting from similar accidents can have wildly different values.
 Your case’s value will depend on the circumstances of your accident, the severity of your injuries, the extent of your financial losses, and the insurance coverage available for the accident.

-I Got Hurt in an Accident in Augusta – What Compensation Can I Get?
+I Got Hurt in an Accident – What Compensation Can I Get?

 Personal injury victims are typically entitled to economic and non-economic damages to compensate for losses after an accident.